oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 Building for Intel(R) oneMKL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The closed-source Intel(R) oneMKL supports multiple domains on both x86 CPUs and Intel GPUs.
+The Intel(R) oneMKL backend supports multiple domains on both x86 CPUs and Intel GPUs.
 The MKLCPU backend using Intel(R) oneMKL for x86 CPU is enabled by default, and controlled with the parameter ``ENABLE_MKLCPU_BACKEND``.
 The MKLGPU backend using Intel(R) oneMKL for Intel GPU is enabled by default, and controlled with the parameter ``ENABLE_MKLGPU_BACKEND``.